sitrick2/StaticRouter/readme.md

 php -S 127.0.0.1:8000
 ```
 (Note: The test requests connect to "localhost:8000", so this could potentially be different if your localhost value is not default.)

+Once the server is active, you may run the project's local PHPUnit instance by executing the command ```vendor/bin/phpunit tests``` in the package's root directory.